rnabioco/cellrangerAWS/README.md

 through the Cell Ranger (10x Genomics) pipeline using an AWS EC2 instance.
-Instances launched using the cellrangerAWS tool should automatically terminate when the run is complete. **However, it is the responsibility of the user to monitor their AWS console to ensure that instances properly terminate so they do not incur additional charges.**
+Instances launched using the cellrangerAWS tool should automatically terminate when the run is complete. **However, it is the responsibility of the user to monitor their AWS console to ensure that instances properly terminate.**

 ### AWS pricing